sometxdude/ticktick-mcp/README.md

 ### GTD Workflow

 Following David Allen's "Getting Things Done" framework, manage an Engaged and Next actions.

-Engaged will retrieve tasks of high priority, due today or overdue.
-Next will retrieve medium priority or due tomorrow.
+- Engaged will retrieve tasks of high priority, due today or overdue.
+- Next will retrieve medium priority or due tomorrow.

+For example:

 - "Show me everything I need to focus on today"
 - "What's my workload looking like this week?"